spezold/mvloader/readme.md

 ### How can we simplify this in practice?

-Another open issue is a more practical one: what if we want to display or process an image volume in a certain anatomical orientation?
+A remaining open issue is a more practical one: what if we want to display or process an image volume in a certain anatomical orientation?
 Say, we want to display axial slices of the patient or apply a certain image filter along its left-right axis -- do we always have to consult the mapping `M` from voxel indices to world coordinates (or its inverse) in order to find the right voxel indices?